helm/helm-www/content/en/docs/intro/using_helm.md

 deletion would remain.
 In Helm 3, deletion removes the release record as well.
 If you wish to keep a deletion release record, use `helm uninstall --keep-history`.
-Using `helm list --uninstalled` will only show releases that where uninstalled with the `--keep-history` flag.
+Using `helm list --uninstalled` will only show releases that were uninstalled with the `--keep-history` flag.

 The `helm list --all` flag will show you all release records that Helm has retained, including records for failed or deleted items (if `--keep-history` was